 Understand HIV: Knowledge is Power

 First, it is important for older women to have correct information about what HIV is and how it is spread (transmitted) from person to person.
-To learn more, see The Well Project's articles, What Is HIV? and HIV Transmission .
-If you have heard rumors or stories about HIV, check out our Myths and HIV article to separate fact from fiction.
+To learn more, see fact sheets on What Are HIV & AIDS? and HIV Transmission .
+If you have heard rumors or stories about HIV, check out our Myths and HIV fact sheet to separate fact from fiction.

 See the video "HIV and Aging" from the Administration on Aging from the Department of Health and Human Services (DHHS) by clicking the link below.

 Age does not protect you from getting or spreading HIV.
 Practicing safer sex can reduce your risk of getting HIV.
 So can using clean needles when injecting drugs.
-For more information, see our articles, Safer Sex and Cleaning Works .
+For more information, see our fact sheets on Safer Sex and Cleaning Equipment for Injecting Drugs .

-It is important to prevent new HIV infections in older people by making sure that they understand the need for routine HIV testing and early diagnosis.
-The CDC now recommends that screening for HIV infection be performed routinely for all patients aged 13 to 64 years in all health-care settings.
+It is important to prevent older people from acquiring HIV by making sure that they understand the need for routine HIV testing and early diagnosis.
+The CDC now recommends that screening for HIV be performed routinely for all patients aged 13 to 64 years in all health-care settings.
 If you are older than 64, you still need to be tested for HIV if you are sexually active.
 Additionally, it recommends that all health-care providers encourage patients and their prospective sex partners to be tested for HIV before initiating a new sexual relationship.